Bali Mental Health Placement

 |Friday||Children's Development||Go Travelling|

-Psychiatric Hospital: These projects takes place in a clinical setting, in an Indonesian psychiatric hospital.
+Psychiatric Hospital: These projects take place in a clinical setting, in an Indonesian psychiatric hospital.
 You’ll be expected to get creative and really think about how best to help individuals who are all at varying stages in their recovery.
 Focus on a particular skill and create an interactive activity with your team to help improve this function.

 English for Development: You might be teaching English to students at a school or it could be people from the local community, aged 40+, some who come from miles for your lessons.
 English is a real commodity in Indonesia and you have the tools to help provide individuals with better career prospects and increased confidence just by speaking with them!